Policies, Procedures and Guidelines

 DSP Nomination Procedures

 Thank you for your interest in the nomination procedures of ACM's Distinguished Speakers Program (DSP).
 The DSP Committee will vote on the acceptability of a nominated speaker.
-Each DSP Committee member will rate the nominee on a 1-to-5 scale; this is the rating scale used by ACM's Fellows Committee.
-Any candidate that is given a rating of "3" or better is accepted as a speaker, while a rating of "1" or "2" indicated the nominee is not accepted into the program.
+Each DSP Committee member will review the nominee’s submission(CV, lecture history etc.) and make a decision on the acceptability of the nominee.
 The nominee must provide the DSP Committee with their CV as well as answers to the following questions (the nominee's answers to the questions below should be included on the Nomination Form submitted to the Committee):

 - Number of recent (within the last 3 years) talks/speeches/short courses/presentations that you have made.
 Please provide the titles and topics of these presentations, as well as the approximate audience size.